PeterPCW/promptSaver/README.md

 ## Roadmap

 Some features I want to include/improve:

-* More prompt options - could limit to "fix this code", etc. or expand beyond the world of code
+* More default prompt options - best of the best saved for you already
 * Right-click menu on the selected text instead of clicking to the extension icon at the top (although it is easy to hot-key)
+* One-click paste to test input field when on ChatGPT, Bard, Poe, Pi, etc.
 * Grow window or scroll to bottom always - Save to File button hides when Response is large
 * Options page as a modal instead of a new window
 * Better CSS, possibly multiple styles (if releasing)